openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

    management policy to use that exact configuration as the `desiredConfig`.
 1. The MCC is thus being asked to ignite any new node or rebooted node with the desired configuration, but it is **not** being permitted to initiate that configuration change on existing nodes because change management, in effect, is paused indefinitely by the manual strategy.
+   Note that this differs from the MCO's current rollout strategy where new nodes are ignited with an older configuration until the new configuration has been used on an existing node.
+The rationale in this change applies only the manual strategy.
+The administrator has chosen and advanced strategy and should have a deterministic set of steps to follow. (a) make the change in the MCP. (b) reboot all extant nodes.
+If new nodes were entering the system with old configurations, the list of nodes the administrator needed to action could be increasing after they query the list of extant nodes.
-A new annotation `applyOnReboot` will be set on nodes selected by the MachineConfigPool.
-The flag indicates to the MCD will that it should only apply the configuration before a node is rebooted (vs initiating its own drain / reboot).
+1. A new annotation `applyOnReboot` will be set on nodes selected by the MachineConfigPool.
+The flag indicates to the MCD that it should only apply the configuration before a node is rebooted (vs initiating its own drain / reboot).
 1. The MCO metric for the MCP indicating that changes are pending is set because not all nodes are running the most recently rendered configuration.
 This is irrespective of the `desiredConfig` in the `manual`